elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 # Aim of the lesson
-We’ll teach you how to get started creating and fully customizing Quarto outputs (HTML, PDF, Presentations) and the use of RStudio’s Visual Editor which provides a user interface for editing all of Pandoc markdown.
+We will learn how to create and customize documents, articles, or reports that combine narrative text and code.
+We will use the Quarto tool to build our document and generate various output formats, including HTML, PDF, and Presentations.

 After covering literacy programming in Chapter 1 and Chapter 2, as well as Rmarkdown methods in Chapter 3, this chapter focuses on integrating our knowledge to create a comprehensive final report, article, or other outputs that adhere to the FAIR principle.
 To accomplish this, we will utilize the Quarto tool, which allows us to seamlessly combine coding and programming within the same text using Rmarkdown syntax.